NEONScience/NEON-Data-Skills/tutorials-in-development/NDS-style-guide.md

 Notice in the above code `# add 1+1` should be highlighted as a comment, `1+1` should be highlighted as input, and `2` should be highlighted as output.
-All should be visually seperate from the surrounding text.
+All should be visually separate from the surrounding text.